 Families of Year 5 children deserve a medal

-If you are a parent of a Year Five child, I take my hat off to both you and your child.
-So many Year 5s across the country have missed out on so much school during the pandemic.
-Whatever your circumstance at home and however much effort you have put in to balancing family and work responsibilities with the needs of home schooling your children. it is inevitable that if your child has missed out on some areas of maths that they simply need to know before transitioning to Year 6.
+If you were a parent of a Year Five child during school closures, I take my hat off to both you and your child.
+So many children across the country missed out on as much as 6 months of school during lockdown.
+Whatever your circumstance was at home and however much effort you put in to balancing family and work responsibilities with the needs of home schooling your children, it is inevitable that your child has probably missed out on some maths that they need to know before they transitioned to Year 6.

 Year 6 is a big year

 Year 6 has always been a year where the pressure increases with the end of Key Stage Two SATs tests.
 The Year 6 maths curriculum contains 49 learning objectives which need to be covered in just 30 weeks.
 This is without the added pressure of covering things that were not covered in Year 5 because of lengthy school closures.

 Catch up programme